Snowboarding Safety Tips for first-Timers

 • Wrist Guards: Protect Those Wrists.
 Falling is inevitable, and your wrists are prime targets.
 Wrist guards absorb impact and can prevent breaks or sprains.
 We regret not wearing them during our initial learning phase.

 • Goggles and Sunscreen: Sight and Skin Protection.
 Mountain sun is intense, even on cloudy days.
 Goggles protect your eyes from wind, snow, and UV rays.
-Sunscreen prevents burns.
+Riders who struggle with poor goggle fit may also want to check out our recommendations for the best snowboard goggles for small faces.
 Don’t forget lip balm with SPF!
 We’ve seen people with sunburns that looked like they belonged in a lobster pot.

 2. Before You Hit the Lift: The Basics